Multiple car crash causing delays on Auckland's southwestern motorway near Hillsborough

 A four-car crash is causing delays on a busy part of Auckland's motorway network early this morning.

-Emergency services are at the scene of a multiple car crash on State Highway 20, southwestern motorway, under the Hillsborough Rd bridge.
+Emergency services are at the scene of a multiple-car collision on State Highway 20, southwestern motorway, under the Hillsborough Rd bridge.

 The NZ Transport Agency issued an alert just after 6am warning motorists to expect delays in the area.